ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone Mount using Systemd.md

 * You may also add or edit some rclone flags here if you wish
 * Then save it by doing CTRL + O, press ENTER then exit nano by doing **CTRL + X**.

 <c><p class="callout info">Shown below are example service files.
-Do not copy paste anything from the example files as it does not always reflect the contants of the service files from our repository and in this guide.
+Do not copy and paste anything from the example files as it does not always reflect the contents of the service files from our repository and in this guide.
 Please read the guide thoroughly before setting it up.</p></c>

 ### Example rclone-normal.service